Financial Technology and digital innovation to modeRnise and develop cUrricula of VietnameSe and Philippines UniversiTies (TRUST)

 Fintech PH Association Rationale: A survey among members shows 3 needs: 1.
 Improved digital infrastructure; 2.
 Finding the right technology talent; 3.
 Better government incentives and transparent regulation.
 As concerns HE training offer 3 top HE requirements: 1.need for enterprise-level developers/architects; 2.better training/talent development outside the national capital region of Manila; 3.improved foundational education in mathematics/engineering.

-University of Cebu Rationale: the financial understanding/literacy index in PH is really low compared to some of its ASEAN counterparts more so compared to western countries.
-The financial literacy/management is now being strengthened by the Central bank of the Philippines.
-Department of Education, with its 800,000+ employees, is also gearing on the financial literacy initiative.
-There is a problem in finance education, even at the basic level.
-Research showed that in terms of financial literacy, many professionals are having challenges at basic financial management levels, many are having problems in the aspects of planning and very few have graduated and comfortable dealing with investing issues.
-With the new financial and investment platforms/technology available in advanced economies around the world, the need to update and advance in the areas of financial technology is really a step in the right direction if we are to advance financial education beyond degree level.
+University of Cebu Rationale: The financial understanding and literacy index in PH is relatively low compared to some of its ASEAN counterparts, more so compared to Western and European economies.
+The financial technology and management literacy is now being strengthened by the Central Bank of the Philippines through its awareness and information drive initiatives.
+Banks are also doing the same to promote this endeavour.
+Further, in recognition of the problem in financial education even at the basic level, the Department of Education with its 800,000 plus employees, is also gearing up for financial literacy initiatives and trainings.
+Research shows that in terms of financial literacy, many professionals are having challenges at basic financial management on personal level.
+Many are having problems in the aspects of planning and very few have graduated and comfortable dealing with money placements and investing issues.
+With the new financial and investment platforms, technology-based financial-related products available in progressive and emerging economies around the world, the need to update and advance in the areas of financial technology is really a step in the right direction.
+This is consistent on the idea that if we are to push further financial education beyond degree level we need to invest on the knowledge that accelerates financial inclusion one of which is financial technology.

 The interlinkage between financial services and information technology in developed countries appeared many years ago.
 Meanwhile, this process has only occurred in emerging and developing countries since 2008 with the pursuit of financial inclusion and economic development of the Governments.
 In Vietnam, although there had been some FinTech companies in the field of payment services since 2005 (VTPay, OnePay, VTCPay), the evolution of FinTech has only been explosive with the wide penetration of the internet and mobile phone in recent years.
 It is widely accepted that the potential for FinTech industry development in Vietnam is enormous.
 There are several reasons to explain this perspective.
 Firstly, the rate of financial inclusion in Vietnam is low.
 According to Solidiance, in 2017, only 59% of Vietnam’s population has a formal bank account compared to 86% in Thailand or 92% in Malaysia.
 However, this rate is expected to rise quickly and reach at 70% by 2020.
 Since Vietnam is one of the priority countries in which the World Bank is focusing its financial inclusion efforts through Universal Financial Access.